© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Old Furnace Blast Furnace is a scheduled monument protected by Cadw under reference MM197.
 View the official record →

-Old Furnace Blast Furnace is a post-medieval and modern industrial monument located in Wales, designated as a Scheduled Ancient Monument under reference MM197 by Cadw.
+Old Furnace Blast Furnace is a post-medieval industrial structure located in Wales and designated as a scheduled ancient monument (SAM MM197) by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM197.

 Old Furnace Blast Furnace dates from the post medieval/modern period, and is classified as a blast furnace.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Old Furnace Blast Furnace is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM197.